PeterMarshall29/book1/_sources/jupyternotebooks/char_and_string.md

 ## String Type

-A `string` is variable of type 'string' which is composed of a series of character literals bracketed by a pair of double quote marks `" "`.
+A string is a variable of type `string` which is composed of a sequence of character literals bracketed by a pair of double quote marks `" "`.

-The standard library component `<string>` define strings and the operations and functions that work with string-type variables.
+The standard library component `<string>` defines strings and the operations and functions that work with string-type variables.

-`""` denotes an empty string, which has the type `const char[1]`.
-The single character of the empty string is the terminating '\0'.
+`""` denotes an empty string, which has the type `const char[1]` - the single character of the empty string is the terminating '\0'.

 The empty string therefore holds a value and is not the same as null.

-## Formating the Ouput

 ## Converting `int` to `string`